REMnux/docs/install-distro/get-virtual-appliance.md

 1. Download the General OVA of the REMnux distro, as [outlined above](get-virtual-appliance.md#download-virtual-appliance).
 2. Extract the downloaded OVA file using a tool such as "tar".
 One of the extracted files will have the .vmdk.gz name, such as remnux-v7-focal-disk1.vmdk.gz.
 3. Decompress the extracted .vmdk.gz file using a tool such as "gunzip" to generate a file with the .vmdk extension.
-4. Use [qemu-img](https://qemu.readthedocs.io/en/latest/tools/qemu-img.html) (`qemu-img convert -O vhd`) or [StarWind V2V Converter](https://www.starwindsoftware.com/starwind-v2v-converter) to convert the .vmdk file to the VHD format supported by Hyper-V.
+4. Use [qemu-img](https://qemu.readthedocs.io/en/latest/tools/qemu-img.html) (`qemu-img convert -O vhdx -o subformat=dynamic`) or [StarWind V2V Converter](https://www.starwindsoftware.com/starwind-v2v-converter) to convert the .vmdk file to the VHD format supported by Hyper-V.
 5. Import the generated VHD file into Hyper-V.

 For an overview of this process, see the video [How To Install REMnux on Windows 10 Hyper-V](https://www.youtube.com/watch?v=d8uyVi0nH-U) by Cyrus.